vilhelmen/solo/support/notes.md

 		* Priority for draw jumps IFF they are next
 			* wilddraw > draw? but what color to jump to?
 		* Priority for reverse jumps if the new order puts them at disadvantage
+3. Rummage through playable with advice
+	* may need to choose between wilds. wilddraw if punish else wilddraw with, say, 25-35% chance
+		* is a normal wild a skip? this changes logic if one isn't

 Color changes.
 How do they work?